Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Commercial properties do, however, need to display warning signs in all cases.

 • Japan, which some consider to be the surveillance capital of the world, has a lot of security cameras (from officials, businesses and private households) when you walk around busy urban areas, but comparatively few warning signs.
-There doesn’t appear to be any legal requirement to display them in Japan, but please contact me if you find otherwise.
+There doesn’t appear to be any legal requirement to display them in Japan.

 • France has some strict rules for businesses who want to put up security cameras, in a law passed in 1995 which says that CCTV installs must be planned and permission must be sought with the préfecture, and then a sign must be displayed in clear view of the area which is being recorded.